yytsai171/SHP/README.md

-docstrings give the full derivation and complexity argument; a measured (not just asymptotic) wall-clock comparison (`scripts/experiments/measure_update_cost.py`, ~6.5x10^6x speedup) is one of the thesis's supporting results.
+docstrings give the full derivation and complexity argument; a measured (not just asymptotic) wall-clock comparison (`scripts/experiments/measure_update_cost.py`, ~6.5x10^6x speedup) is one of the paper's supporting results.

 ### Confidence-weighted shrinkage